2001–02 Florida Atlantic Owls men's basketball team

 The 2001–02 Florida Atlantic Owls men's basketball team represented Florida Atlantic University during the 2001–02 NCAA Division I men's basketball season.
-The Owls were led by head coach Sidney Green and played their home games at Eleanor R. Baldwin Arena in Boca Raton, Florida as members of the Atlantic Sun Conference.
+The Owls were led by third year head coach Sidney Green and played their home games at FAU Arena in Boca Raton, Florida as members of the Atlantic Sun Conference.

 The Owls finished the season 19–12, 13–7 in ASUN play to finish third in the regular season standings.
 They defeated Jacksonville, Jacksonville State, and Georgia State to win the ASUN tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament – the first appearance in school history – as the No. 15 seed in the South region.
 They were defeated by No. 2 seed Alabama in the first round.

 The Owls would not return to the NCAA tournament until the 2022–23 season where they advanced to the Final Four.